Technical Details

 JOPA

 JOPA (Java OWL Persistence API) is a persistence library for semantic data.
-It allows working with POJO-based domain model which is stored as RDF data in a triple store.
+It allows working with a POJO-based domain model which is stored as RDF data in a triple store.
 Heavily inspired by JPA and its implementation, JOPA contains all the necessary bells and whistles (transactions, query result mapping, caching) to make development of a Semantic Web-based information system as smooth as possible.

 JB4JSON-LD

 JB4JSON-LD (Java Binding for JSON-LD) is a library for seamless marshalling and unmarshalling of POJOs into and from JSON-LD.
-It integrates with Jackson, so the set-up for an application is a matter of just a couple of lines of code.
+It integrates with Jackson, so the setup for an application is a matter of just a couple of lines of code.

 Data Model

-Following sections describes basic classes defined in the model.
+The following paragraphs describe the basic classes defined in the model.

 Vocabulary